Efficient Sensor Placement from Regression with Sparse Gaussian Processes in Continuous and Discrete Spaces: Experiments

 The labeled data locations in the soil and salinity datasets used to train our kernel function were not aligned with our candidate locations for the discrete approaches.
 We chose this setup to demonstrate that we can learn the kernel parameters even if the data is not aligned with the candidate locations, or is from a different environment altogether.

-In Figure~\ref{fig:mi-benchmark} we show the MI and SVGP's lower bound (ELBO) between the solution placements and the environments (2500 uniformly sampled locations).
-The label dependent data fit term in the ELBO was disabled to generate the shown results.
+In Figure~\ref{fig:mi-benchmark} we show the MI between the solution placements and the environments (2500 uniformly sampled locations) and the SVGP lower bound (ELBO).
+The label dependent data fit term in the ELBO was disabled to remove the data bias.
 Although the ELBO values differ from MI, they closely approximate the relative trends of the MI values.
-This validates our claim that the SVGP's ELBO behaves similarly to MI while being significantly cheaper to compute.
+This supports our claim that the SVGP's ELBO behaves similarly to MI while being significantly cheaper to compute.

 When using stationary kernels, our approach and approaches that maximize MI generate solution placements that are equally spaced.
 However, the solution placements are more informative when using non-stationary kernels.
 The following experiment demonstrates our approach in a non-stationary environment.
-We used a neural kernel~\cite{RemesHK18} to learn the non-stationary correlations in the environment (Figure~\ref{fig:non-stat-benchmark}).
+We used a neural kernel~\citep{RemesHK18} to learn the non-stationary correlations in the environment (Figure~\ref{fig:non-stat-benchmark}).
 We see that our placements from the SGP approach with the neural kernel are not uniformly distributed and are able to achieve near-perfect reconstructions of the environment.
-Please refer to the Supplementary for further details and experiments.
+Please refer to the Supplementary for further details on the above experiments and additional experiments on spatiotemporal sensor placement, sensor placement in an environment with obstacles, and comparison against two additional baselines.